Guests exploring Knossos Palace ruins with frescoes and columns in Crete.

 Concession eligibility

-• Children and young people (EU citizens): Individuals up to 25 years old from EU member states are entitled to free admission upon presenting a valid ID or passport.
+• Children and young people (EU citizens): Up to 25-year-olds from EU states are granted free entry when presenting a valid ID or passport.

-• Children and young people (Non-EU citizens): Those aged between 6 and 25 years are eligible for a reduced admission fee, while children up to 6 years old from non-EU countries can gain free admission upon presenting a valid ID.
+• Children and young people (Non-EU citizens): Those aged between 6 and 25 years enjoy reduced admission fees, while those up to 6 can enter for free with a valid ID.

-• Senior citizens: Individuals over 65 years old from Greece or other EU member states are eligible for a reduced admission fee upon presenting a valid ID or passport.
+• Senior citizens: Individuals over 65 from Greece or other EU states receive reduced admission upon presenting a valid ID or passport.

-• Persons with disabilities: Individuals with an 80% disability or more, regardless of nationality, and one escort (if applicable) can access free admission upon presenting a valid disability certificate along with their ID or passport.
+• Persons with disabilities: Those with an 80% disability or more, regardless of nationality, and one companion (if applicable) can enter for free when showing a valid disability certificate plus their ID or passport.

 Visitors exploring Knossos Palace ruins in Heraklion, Crete.